condep/condep-dsl-operations/_docs/3_0/deployment/iis-web-application.md

 		</tr>
 		<tr>
 			<td style="white-space: nowrap;">destDir</td>
 			<td>Destination directory on the server.
-If emitted, ConDep will use the physical path from the Web Site and add the Web Application directly under that path.</td>
+If omitted, ConDep will use the physical path from the Web Site and add the Web Application directly under that path.</td>
 		</tr>
 		<tr>
 			<td>webAppName</td>